 - Provides has been finalized in 2018 and is followed up by PRIDES

 Breakthroughs that revolutionise an industry do not happen overnight and cannot be realized within a year.
 We have had disappointments and surprises, but overall we are happy to report that we have gained interesting insights into opportunities that will enable us to make the delignification process of wood even more efficient and sustainable.

 These good results are the outcome of a big effort and hard work on the part of the many partners in the PROVIDES project.
 The project has united the sector behind the idea that breakthroughs are necessary and can only be realized by a continuous and joint approach.

 Provides aims to establish 40% energy savings and 80% CO2 emmission reductions in the paper industry.

 Innovative technologies are key to prepare the paper industry to be circular and carbon-neutral by 2050.
-With Unfold the future, CEPI (the European association representing the paper industry) provided a roadmap to a low-carbon bio-economy.
+With this video, CEPI (the European association representing the paper industry) provided a roadmap to a low-carbon bio-economy.

-The technological breakthrough through the development of DES pulping technology can reduce process energy intensity by at least 40% and investment costs by 50% compared to traditional chemical pulping technology.
+DES pulping technology can reduce energy intensity by at least 40% and investment costs by 50%

 The main objective of the Provides project was to develop a radically new, sustainable and techno-economically feasible pulping technology for wood and agro-based lignocellulose raw materials based on deep eutectic solvents (DES).